mcclenjam/mcclenjam.github.io/_pages/about.md

 Research interests
 ======
-My research interests mainly concern party competition, political behavior, and elections, all investigated through the application of quantitative methods
+My research interests mainly concern party competition, political behavior, and elections, all investigated through the application of quantitative methods.
+More specifically, I am interested in the causes and consequences of issue positions and emphasis taken by parties/candidates across the political spectrum.

 Getting started
 ======